William Thomas Jefferson: Later life

 In 1899, Jefferson wrote to Senator William E. Mason to obtain an endorsement for his application to create a "Colored Volunteer Regiment" for service in the Philippines.
 The endorsement was received and the application was sent to the Secretary of State at the time, Elihu Root, who rejected the application on the basis that such volunteer regiments were not necessary.

-In 1901, President William McKinley signed the act calling for 30 contract dental surgeons to be attached to the Army Medical Department.
+In 1901, President William McKinley signed an act calling for 30 contract dental surgeons to be attached to the Army Medical Department.
 Jefferson was the first Black dental surgeon to apply, however he was informed that a candidate from Illinois had already been chosen and that under the act, only one candidate from each state could be selected for appointment.
 In 1905, Jefferson was told that he was no longer eligible for appointment as a contract dental surgeon because he was over 30 years old.
 In general, many Black dentists applied for the contract dental surgeon position between 1901 and 1917, but they were all rejected.
 The office of the Surgeon General was not receptive to idea of Black medical officers until 1917 when the United States' foray into World War 1 necessitated them.

 Jefferson continued to serve the Illinois National Guard until 1916.
 He died in Chicago on October 26, 1925.